 Biography

-We study the replication and innate immune responses to Enveloped RNA viruses – a remarkably diverse family of viruses, some of which are the most ubiquitous disease-causing viruses of humans and animals.
-This work includes the development of vectors for therapy or vaccination that are based on novel properties of the viral genomes and proteins.
-In addition, we have expanded our focus to include viral immunology projects (interferon and complement).
+We study the infections and innate immune responses to Enveloped RNA viruses – a remarkably diverse family of viruses, some of which are the most ubiquitous disease-causing viruses of humans and animals.
+Besides studying basic properties of how these important pathogens grow and kill cells, we have three general areas of research focus:

 Recent Publications